Large $N$ Superconformal Indices for 3d Holographic SCFTs: ABJM superconformal index

 where $(\xi_A,\xi_B,\xi_T)$ are fugacities associated with the flavor charges $(A,B,T)$ respectively.
 The corresponding matrix model for the ABJM SCI can then be obtained from \eqref{SCI} using Table~\ref{ABJM:global}

 where we have turned on the mixed CS terms between the gauge symmetry and the topological symmetries only.
 Note that the ABJM SCI (\ref{ABJM:SCI:1}) does not depend on $\xi_{T_1}$ and $\xi_{T_2}$ separately but only on $\xi_T\equiv \xi_{T_1}\xi_{T_2}$ as expected from the fact that ABJM theory has only one non-trivial U(1)$_T$ topological symmetry \cite{Aharony:2008ug}.
 This can be seen explicitly in the matrix model \eqref{ABJM:SCI:1} by shifting the integration variables as $(z_i,\tz_i)\to(z_i\xi_{T_1}^{-1/k},\tz_i\xi_{T_2}^{1/k})$.
+The phases in the 2nd line of (\ref{SCI}) disappear in the ABJM SCI (\ref{ABJM:SCI:1}) since the phases from bi-fundamental chiral multiplets cancel each other and the phase from CS terms also reduces to unity for an integer CS level $k$.\footnote{To be rigorous, the phase from the CS terms $(-1)^{k(\mm_i^2-\tmm_i^2)}$ may not always be trivial if the CS level $k$ is odd.
+However, we do not expect that this subtle phase factor involves important physics that is sensitive to the parity of the CS level.
+We leave a thorough investigation of this issue for the future, and refer the reader to \cite{Dimofte:2011py,Hwang:2012jh} for relevant discussion on non-trivial phase factors in the localization of SCI.}

 To study the Cardy-like limit of the ABJM SCI it is useful to rewrite the matrix model (\ref{ABJM:SCI:1}) as \cite{Choi:2019zpz,Choi:2019dfu}

 in terms of new integration variables (recall that $z_i=e^{\ri h_i},\,\tz_i=e^{\ri\tdh_i},\,q=e^{\ri\pi\omega}$)